Rome

 • On-site Mediterranean restaurant, room service until midnight

-• Pets allowed, private airport shuttle arranged by concierge
+• Pets allowed, private airport shuttle organised by the concierge

 Umiltà 36 - Preferred Hotels & Resorts